jumpinjackie/gnaf-loader/README.md

 4. Run docker-compose: `docker-compose up`.
 The database will be built.
 5. Use the constructed database as you wish.

+> IMPORTANT: If running Docker on Windows make sure that
+>
+> a.
+Your docker daemon is set to Linux Containers mode
+> b.
+You cloned this repo with `core.autocrlf=input`

 ## Option 3 - Load PG_DUMP Files
 Download Postgres dump files and restore them in your database.